Recycling and the tip

 Replacement recycling boxes

-If you require additional recycling boxes, please contact us.
-Up to three free recycling containers can be provided in a year.
-You should clearly label your boxes with your house number to help prevent theft.
+You can have up to three free recycling boxes a year, you should clearly label your boxes with your house number to help prevent theft.

 To request replacement boxes or for more information please call the Waste Services hotline 01472 326288 option 2.